 What are the side effects of Elleste Duet?

 As with all medicines, Elleste Duet can cause side effects although not everyone will get them.
-There are some diseases that are reported more often in women using HRT compared to women who aren’t using HRT, these include:
+There are some diseases that are reported more often in women using HRT compared to women who aren’t using HRT.